- There is no admission fee.

-- Elevation Dance Challenge will award “Best Of Style” awards in both the Competitive Level 1 and Competitive Level 2 classifications.
+- Elevation Dance Challenge will award “Best Of Style” awards in both Competitive Level 1 and Competitive Level 2 classifications!

 - NEW THIS YEAR – Elevation Dance Challenge will present Judges Choice “Standout Routine” of each session!

-- Adjudicators Choice Awards will be presented at the last awards ceremony such as: Outstanding Choreography, Best Costume, Most Entertaining, Most Potential in each age divisions and in both Competitive Level 1 and Competitive Level 2 divisions.
+- Adjudicators Choice Awards will be presented at the last awards ceremony such as: Outstanding Choreography, Best Costume, Most Entertaining, Most Potential in each age division and in both Competitive Level 1 and Competitive Level 2.

 - Studio Spirit Award will also be presented and is chosen by the staff of Elevation Dance Challenge.

 - Top Studio Award will be presented in BOTH the Competitive Level 1 and Competitive Level 2 classifications!!!
 This award is calculated by the average of ALL entries in the specified classification.
-Adult entries are not included in calculating the average.
-NEW THIS YEAR – Novice entries are not included in calculating the studio average.
+Adult and Novice entries are not included in calculating the total average.